-In a second example at left, testing at a section of new 6 in. schedule 40 A53 pipe, with the ASTM specified wall thickness of 0.280 in., produced true wall thickness measurements over its length of 0.248 in., and 0.032 in. below specification.
+In a second example at left, testing at a section of new 6 in. schedule 40 A53 pipe, with the ASTM specified wall thickness of 0.280 in., produced true wall thickness measurements over its entire length of 0.248 in., and 0.032 in. below specification.
 For on-site skeptics in this project questioning the accuracy of the instrumentation, physical measurement by dial caliper produced the very same wall thickness dimension.

 At 0.248 in., this new pipe is 11.4% under its ASTM factory specification prior to even being installed, and again will provide lower than expected service life.
 Under higher corrosion conditions more common today, such undersized pipe will provide far less service.